hixyl/aiNewsAgent/README.en.md

 - **🤖 Automated Crawling & Discovery**: Starts from a seed URL and automatically discovers and scrapes article and category links from the website.
 - **🏆 Two-Phase Tournament Ranking**: Innovatively uses a "Swiss-style" tournament system, featuring a "Qualification Round" and a "Finals Round," to efficiently and fairly select the most important news articles.
-- **💡 Intelligent Clustering & Deduplication**: Intelligently groups similar articles into the same news topic by extracting keywords from titles, and selects the highest-scoring representative from each topic, ensuring news uniqueness and diversity.
+- **💡 Intelligent Clustering & Deduplication**: (New) **Leverages the LLM for efficient semantic clustering**.
+By comparing batches of article titles, it accurately identifies different articles reporting on the same news event, merges them into a single topic, and selects the highest-scoring one as the representative, ensuring news uniqueness and diversity.
 - **🧠 Deeply Empowered by LLM**: Fully leverages a Large Language Model (LLM) to perform complex natural language tasks, serving as the core engine of the project:
     - **Link Classification**: Determines whether a link points to a specific article or a news category page.
     - **Content Ranking**: Ranks a set of news items by importance based on a user-defined "task description".